-- Card left-hand-side: State Graph Diagram for the Alpha. - Card right-hand-side: Brief Description of the Alpha, as well as a listing of its description including Essential Qualities, and contained elements (sub-Alphas or Work Products, if any).
+Card left-hand-side: State Graph Diagram for the Alpha.

+Card right-hand-side: Brief Description of the Alpha, as well as a listing of its description and contained elements (sub-Alphas or Work Products, if any).

-Figure 53 - Software System Alpha Definition Card
+Figure 9.37 - Software System Alpha Definition Card